AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-10-0.md

 - Downloading a DITA map with large video files triggers out-of-memory error in the logs and fail on the UI.
 (18884)
 - When inserting a MathML equation containing the "<" symbol, an **Invalid character** error is generated.
 (18742)
 - Incorrect UUID generation during the content ingestion process leads to broken submap references in the ingested map.
 (18308)
-- In some cases, delay in loading search results and processing new DITA topics is observed.
-(16837, 16836)
+- In some cases, delays in processing a new DITA topic is observed when created from the web editor.
+(16836)

 ## Publishing